NickRamsey6/cs12dotnet8/Chapter03/README.md

 Is it better to catch as many known/expected exceptions or should you just catch all and trust the built-in warnings?
 How do the checked blocks work?
 Are they commonly used?
 When is it casting vs when is it converting?
 Should I know what to expect with the binary operators?
 Like should I know what 8 << 2 = ?
+Watch out for silent overflow